Television in the United Kingdom: Catch-up services

-Since 2006, UK channel owners and content producers have been creating Internet services to access their programmes.
+Since 2006, UK channel owners and content producers have been creating Internet services to access their programmes using catch-up television.
 Often, these are available for a window after the broadcast schedule.
 These services generally block users outside of the UK.

 Online video services for professionally produced content

-There are numerous online services targeting the UK, offering a combination of subscription, rental and purchase options for viewing online TV.
-Most are available via any Internet connection, however some require a specific broadband connection.
+UK TV online services offer subscription, rental, and purchase options for viewing online TV.
+Most are available via the Internet but some require a specific broadband provider.
 Some services sell 3rd party services, such as Amazon's Prime Video.

-BARB tracks the number of households subscribing to Netflix, Prime Video and Now, referred to as SVOD households.
-Their statistics for Q1 2020 show that 53% of households subscribe to at least one of these, and 24% to at least two.
-Netflix has 13.01 million subscribers, Prime Video (Amazon) has 7.86 million, and Now has 1.62 million, according to BARB's figures for Q1 2020.
-BARB's equivalent figures for broadcast TV show that 56% of households subscribe.
+Barb tracks the number of households subscribing to subscription video-on-demand services.
+Their statistics for Q3 2024 show that 69% of households subscribe to at least one of these.

+The table following is the number of subscribers per service according to Barb's Q3 2024 figures.
+Barb's data excludes services with a household penetration below 5% (1.5 million households), omitting services like ITVX Premium.
+It also omits services linked to a broadcast TV subscription, like Sky Go, and free services like BBC iPlayer, as they don't have a paid subscription.

-The table following summarises some of the available Internet TV services in the UK.
+The table below summarises some of the available Internet TV services in the UK.
 For brevity, it does not include catch-up-only or amateur-only services, individual channels, distributors of illegal or adult content, services which solely redistribute free broadcast channels, portals, or services which don't target the UK.
 'Free' refers to free at the point of consumption, not including fees for Internet connectivity or a TV licence.

-Other international streaming services with pricing in GBP include: Acorn TV, Arrow, BKTV, Crunchyroll, Dekkoo, Demand Africa, Docsville, Funimation Now, GuideDoc, Hayu, Hoichoi, Hotstar, iQiyi, iWantTFC, Mubi, NewsPlayer+, Revry, Shudder, Starz, True Story, WOW Presents Plus and ZEE5.
+Other international streaming services with pricing in GBP include: Acorn TV, Arrow, BroadwayHD, CHILI, Crunchyroll, Curiosity Stream, DAFilms, Dekkoo, Demand Africa, Docsville, GuideDoc, Hayu, Hoichoi, Hotstar, iQiyi, iWantTFC, Klassiki, Magellan TV, MovieSaints, Mubi, NewsPlayer+, Shahid VIP, Shudder, Spamflix, True Story, TVPlayer, WOW Presents Plus and ZEE5.